Azure/azure-docs-sdk-dotnet/api/overview/azure/hdinsight.md

 # Azure HDInsight SDK for .NET

-Azure HDInsight offers management and jobs SDKs for .NET that provide classes for managing your HDInsight cluster and submitting and monitoring Hadoop jobs.
+Azure HDInsight offers management and job SDKs for .NET that provide classes for managing your HDInsight cluster and submitting and monitoring Hadoop jobs.

 ## Management